oolofsson/decision-trees/README.md

 them hard to learn.
 Motivate which of the three problems is most difficult for a decision tree algorithm to learn_.

-The Monk-2 dataset would be the hardest to learn due to having to check more leaves to come to a decision of true or false.
+The MONK-2 dataset would be the hardest to learn because every variable is independent from each other.

 ### Assignment 1